soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/unlimited-archiving.md

 To access messages that are stored in an auto-expanded archive, users have to use one of the following Outlook clients:

-- Outlook 2016 and Outlook 2019 for Windows
+- Outlook 2016 or Outlook 2019 for Windows

 - Outlook on the web

-- Outlook 2016  and Outlook 2019 for Mac
+- Outlook 2016 or Outlook 2019 for Mac

 > [!NOTE]
 > Outlook 2013 users can only access items that were originally stored in their archive mailbox.
 They won't be able to access items that are moved to additional archive storage.